DevOps-Training-AJK/DevOps-SelfLearning/Azure/AKS/README.md

-# Deploying small Web app into AKS
+# Deploying simple Web app into AKS

 ## Steps:
 1. Created a Resource group & Ubuntu VM in Azure